Divi Review: 10 Reasons Why I Use Divi

 Oh, and by the way, the “Reason” in this Divi 3 review that got left off that I was going to include was Theme Customizer (Divi Community bumped it).

 Reason 05: Mailing List Integration with Bloom

 When you purchase a subscription from Elegant Themes, you not only get Divi, you get access to all their themes and plugins.
 One of their plugins is Bloom (another one is Monarch (see Reason 06)).
 I like Bloom.
 In fact, I use it on this website … actually, on this very page (see that newsletter signup form in the sidebar?
 That’s Bloom in action).
-Bloom is a mailing list plugin that integrates with a number of mailing list compilers, such as Aweber, Constant Contact and Mailchimp.
-I use it primarily with Mailchimp, but have also used it with Constant Contact with no issues.
+Bloom is a mailing list plugin that integrates with a number of mailing list compilers, such as Aweber, MailerLite and Mailchimp.
+I use it primarily with Mailchimp and MailerLite but have also used it with Constant Contact with no issues.
 Bloom is one of the featured plugins I discuss on my Divi Plugins page.
 And a Divi WP theme review would not be complete without adding an Elegant Themes plugin or two in the review.
 Which brings me to another Elegant Themes plugin…